About EARN

 Employers may also need to make adjustments to workplace health and safety protocols, such as those regarding the use of personal protective equipment (e.g., masks) during public health emergencies like the COVID-19 pandemic.
 The pandemic helped illustrate the need for considering access needs of workers with disabilities, including neurodivergent people, during emergencies.
 Employers should ensure that their plans for emergency readiness (including preparing for natural disasters) and resources and processes for health emergencies include access needs and supports for all workers with disabilities.
 Employers, service providers and others can learn more about how to support access needs and prepare for emergencies from the U.S. Department of Health and Human Services (HHS).
 HHS’ National Advisory Committee on Individuals with Disabilities and Disasters was created in 2022 to support and enhance public health and medical preparedness, response and recovery activities to meet the unique needs of people with disabilities.

 Other neurodivergent workers may prefer to work in person on a full-time or part-time basis.
-In all cases, employers should think strategically about workspaces that can best help their neurodivergent workers succeed and foster health and wellness and wellbeing.
+In all cases, employers should think strategically about workspaces that can best help their neurodivergent workers succeed and foster health and wellness and well-being.
 Learn more on our page about workplace flexibility.

 Other examples of common workplace supports and accommodations for neurodivergent employees include: